-Germany is located in Western Europe and it is surrounded by several European countries: Poland, Czech Republic, Denmark, Austria, Switzerland, Belgium, France, Luxembourg and Netherlands.
-Based on its size, Germany is 63rd country in the world and 7th in Europe.
+Germany is located in Western Europe and it is surrounded by several European countries: Poland, the Czech Republic, Denmark, Austria, Switzerland, Belgium, France, Luxembourg, and the Netherlands.
+Based on its size, Germany is the 63rd country in the world and 7th in Europe.

-Germany has access to North and Baltic Sea.
+Germany has access to the North and Baltic Sea.

-As with many countries, your passport must be valid for at least three months after you complete visit to Germany, so please plan ahead.
-Germany is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Germany.
-List of countries requiring visa can be found here.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Germany, so please plan ahead.
+Germany is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for Germany.
+A list of countries requiring visas can be found here.

-Getting to Germany is easy, even from most remote locations in the world.
-The main airport is in Frankfurt (FRA), with almost 65 million passenger a year, followed by airports in Munich, Dusseldorf, Berlin, Hamburg, Cologne and many more.
-You can also drive from any neighboring countries or take a train or bus.
+Getting to Germany is easy, even from the most remote locations in the world.
+The main airport is in Frankfurt (FRA), with almost 65 million passengers a year, followed by airports in Munich, Dusseldorf, Berlin, Hamburg, Cologne, and many more.
+You can also drive from any neighboring country or take a train or bus.

-Based on your budget and your actual travel needs, staying in Germany (in various areas) can range from hostels, AirBnB, where you can rent a room or entire apartment or a house, to regular and high end hotels.
+Based on your budget and your actual travel needs, staying in Germany (in various areas) can range from hostels, AirBnB, where you can rent a room or entire apartment or a house, to regular and high-end hotels.
 You can also try to rent something via Rental Homes.
-For latest offers on hotels from our providers use search form below:
+For the latest offers on hotels from our providers use the search form below:

-German public transport in cities is efficient, reliable and integrated.
-You can use train, bus, taxi or rent a bike to move around, all options are there.
-Again, depending on your budget and your travel needs, you can chose the option most suitable for you.
+German public transport in cities is efficient, reliable, and integrated.
+You can use a train, bus, taxi or rent a bike to move around, all options are there.
+Again, depending on your budget and your travel needs, you can choose the option most suitable for you.